mpsijm/chipcie-poc/content/news/registration-dapc-23.md

 The contest will take place on Saturday the 23rd of September 2023.
 The program will be posted here on a later date.

+For the contest there are two type of teams.
+First are *competing teams*, which are eligible for the contest following the ICPC rules.
+This requires all team members to meet one of the following conditions:
+* first year of post secondary studies in 2019 or later
+* Born in 2000 or later
+* Have not completed more than 240 points of ECTS

+The full details can be found in last year's [eligibility tree](https://drive.google.com/file/d/1Gt0gh7e9ubSZOr1ZpZ3liU1g0__fPzg1/view).
+If you doubt you are eligible, feel free to [contact us](/contact).
+In case that your team does not meet the eligibility requirements, you can participate as a *spectator team*.

 Registration is done in the ICPC registration system, where all team members will need to make an account to sign up for the event.
 Registration is available for [competing teams](https://icpc.global/private/teamRegistration/site/32360) and [spectator teams](https://icpc.global/private/teamRegistration/site/32361).